David Emerson: Election history

-Bypassing the nomination process, Paul Martin appointed David Emerson as the Liberal candidate in Vancouver Kingsway for the 2004 election.
+Bypassing the nomination process, Liberal leader Paul Martin appointed David Emerson as the party's candidate in Vancouver Kingsway for the 2004 election.
 In the general election, he narrowly defeated Ian Waddell of the New Democratic Party (NDP) by 1,351 votes.
 Waddell had previously represented Vancouver Kingsway from 1979 until 1988, when the riding was abolished and Waddell transferred to Port Moody—Coquitlam.
+Emerson was named to Martin's cabinet in July 2004 as minister of industry.

 The 2006 election saw a rematch between Emerson and Waddell.
-This time, Emerson won handily, defeating Waddell by nearly 10 points as the Liberals nearly swept Vancouver.

-Emerson attracted some media attention in December 2005 with a comment that NDP leader Jack Layton had a "boiled dog's head smile".
+Emerson won handily this time, defeating Waddell by nearly 10 points.
+Prior to the election, Emerson attracted some media attention in December 2005 with a comment that NDP leader Jack Layton had a "boiled dog's head smile".
 While the term is translated from the common and mild Cantonese insult "烚熟狗頭", Emerson said that he believed it to be a humorous phrase indicating a person with an "overextended grin".
 Emerson said that his wife, a Cantonese speaker, used the phrase to describe him when he posed for pictures.